JokubasTolocka/nft-analytics/README.md

 ## 2. Setting the environment variables

-For this project to run, it has to communicate with the server.
-By default, the address should start as http://127.0.0.1 however the port should match whatever port the server is running on.

-<code>.env.example</code> file is provided to see the syntax that the <code>.env</code> file should follow
+<code>.env.example</code> file is provided to see the variables that should be copied into <code>.env</code> file.
+This file needs to be created in the root directory.

 ## 3. Run the project